 What is the equity value?

 Here is an illustration of the house example with some different numbers.
-Each of the three houses below has a different financing structure, yet the value of the assets (the enterprise) remain the same.
+Each of the three houses below has a different financing structure, yet the value of the assets (the enterprise) remains the same.

 We hope this article has been a helpful guide on enterprise value versus equity value.
 To learn more, please check out our free introduction to corporate finance course for a video-based explanation of enterprise value versus equity value.